ChexSystems keeps most information about how a ChexSystems score is determined private, but you do have access to the actual score.

 A ChexSystems score is part of the decision-making process, among several other data points used by many banks and credit unions.

 Have you ever wanted to know your ChexSystems score?
-You can check your ChexSystems score free of charge.
-ChexSystems has a form you must complete in order to get your ChexSystems score.
-Mail or fax the completed form to ChexSystems.
+You can check your ChexSystems score by completing a form on the ChexSystems website.
+Here are the steps:

-Once your request has been received, ChexSystems will send a response to you via U.S. mail.
-It can take up to 15 days to receive your ChexSystems score after the request form is received by ChexSystems.
+4. Once your request has been received, ChexSystems will send a response to you via U.S. mail.
+It can take up to 15 days to receive your ChexSystems score after the request form is processed by ChexSystems.

 How are ChexSystems Scores Determined?